 “That sense of teamwork is innate in us since birth,” Dr Perlus explains.
 “And this kind of corporate team building is great because you can have fun together but you really bond by surviving the challenges together.
 The need to feel effective in your environment is hardwired into us.”

 Hardships bring us together.
 We’ve seen it throughout history– from the popularity of religion during the wars and plagues of medieval times through to the outpouring of togetherness felt during natural disasters like Hurricane Sandy.
 Even sports fans can at least feel like they have support when “their team” loses the championship again.
 Tough Mudder gives us that same sense of belonging in a fun and healthy atmosphere.

 Of course, if purposely subjecting yourself to that kind of punishment sounds crazy, you can bet it will be fun to watch others do it.
-It costs $20 to spectate if you fill out this online registration form or $40 at the gate.
+It costs $20 to spectate if you fill out this online registration form.
 Be wary though, apparently watching "The Mudder" is addictive and many of this year's spectators could very well be get inspired to test their own toughness next year.
 For everyone else, there are some nice hotel deals and plenty of tough choices to be had in Whistler Village too: "Another round of oysters and drinks or should we hit the spa?"